saeedhero12/mini-calculator-with-oop/README.md

 # mini-calculator-with-oop
-this is my first simple project with oop
+this is my first sample project with oop